farlowdw/software-development-handbook/blog/2022/2022-10-27-giscus-comments/index.md

 Since doc pages and blog entries will be unique by path name, our chosen mapping for giscus will be `pathname`.

-We are going to configure giscus so that the mapping used

 ### Giscus installation and configuration {#giscus-install}

 Follow the steps outlined below to install and configure giscus to your liking.